pantphot/thesis/README.md

     * variable_length_pub.cpp:  Publishes variable length messages with given increase step and frequency.
     * variable_length_pub.py:  Publishes variable length messages with given increase step and frequency.
 Only works with ROS2 crystal
     * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library .
-4. face_detection:
+4. detection:
-    * detection_publisher.cpp: Performs face detection on images taken from video stream and publishes them on a given topic.
-    * detection_subscriber.cpp: Subscribes on a given topic of type Image and performs face detection on the received images.
+    * detection.cpp: Initializes a ROS 2 node which subscribes to an image topic and performs face or body detection on received image.
+The node then publishes the region of interest on topic region_of_interest.

 # Prerequisites
 1. ROS2 bouncy or crystal